Rafael-Fontes-Baptista/Rafael-Fontes-Baptista/README.md

 👨🏻‍💻 I am a fullstack JavaScript student at **Codasseiur** in Amsterdam,

-🔄  I am currently pursuing a switch career from digital marketing to **web development**.
+🔄  I am currently pursuing a switch career from digital marketing to **Web Development**.

-😍  From web development, **frontend** is what I most like, I love it!
+😍  From web development, **Frontend** is what I most like, I love it!

-💬  Be welcome to my github, and please, why not talking more?
+💬  Be welcome to my **Github**, and please, why not talking more?

-📫  You can always reach me through my linkedIn,
+📫  You can always reach me through my **LinkedIn**,

-📞  ...or if you prefer you can give me a call :)
+📞  ...or if you prefer just give me a call :)

 **LinkedIn**: https://www.linkedin.com/in/rafael-fontes-baptista/